How to Brew an IPA at Home: Recipe and Tips

 The beauty of home brewing IPAs is experimentation.
 Try different hop combinations.
 Adjust your grain bill for more or less body.
 Experiment with fermentation temperature.
 Keep detailed notes and your IPAs will improve with every batch.

 ⚠️Disclaimer: This article is for informational purposes only.
-Brewing and baking involve food safety considerations including proper fermentation times, temperatures, and sanitation.
-Home-brewed beverages contain alcohol.
-When in doubt about food safety, consult a qualified food safety professional.
+Fermenting and brewing require strict food hygiene — including correct fermentation times, temperatures, and cleanliness.
+Home-brewed beverages may contain alcohol.
+When in doubt, consult a food safety expert.

 Brew Better Every Batch